 After clerking for a Judge in the Hennepin County District Court for three years, she joined Tuttle Bergeson, P.A. in 2009 as an associate attorney practicing in the areas of family law and estate planning.
 After working as an associate at a firm for five years, Laura went into solo practice in 2014, forming the Laura L. Schultz Law Office.

 Laura is a member of the Minnesota State Bar Association, the Children’s Justice Initiative, and the ARAG network of attorneys.
-Laura is also a member of the Bloomington Rotary and the Edina Chamber of Commerce.
+Laura is also a member of Bloomington Rotary.

-Laura’s primary focus of practice is family law and estate planning.
+Laura’s primary focus of practice is family law.
 Laura believes that amicable resolution of issues is often possible, with the client being empowered to make decisions.
 In the event that litigation is necessary, Laura is an experienced litigator that has tried many cases to successful resolution.

 Every case is required to go through a type of alternative dispute resolution.
 Laura is a Rule 114 Qualified Neutral, meaning she is qualified to perform Mediation and Early Neutral Evaluation of family law matters.